-Easy and quick perfectly seared Portuguese Scallops with lemon, garlic and port wine reduction sauce recipe served with cooked rice.
+Easy and quick perfectly seared Portuguese Scallop Recipe with lemon, garlic and port wine reduction sauce recipe served with cooked rice.

 Salt cod is a staple food in Portugal and it is eaten 2-3 times per week, cooked in different ways: bakes with cream and potatoes or added to a light salad.

 One of the most popular meats in Portugal is pork, cooked in its own rendered fat and lard, confit-style.
 The result?
 An extremely tender meat, just melting in your mouth:)